OpenConext/Mujina/README.md

 Features
 --------
 - A SAML2 complient Identity Provider.
+The IdP will authenticate known users, providing known attributes to the SP.
 A REST api allows for the 'just-in-time' manipulation of:
   * user credentials (either a specific username & password or allow any username and password)
   * user role
   * any user attributes
   * signing certificate
   * entityID

 - A SAML2 complient Service Provider.
+The SP displays the attributes as these were recieved from an IdP.
 A REST api allows for the 'just-in-time' manipulation of:
   * entityID
   * signing certificate
   * sso Service URL
-  The SP displays the attributes as these were recieved from an IdP

 Defaults